Get Involved

 Support local businesses

-Why should you cast a ballot this 2022 midterm election?
+Why should you cast a ballot this 2024 election?
 Your health, your wallet and your democracy are counting on it.

 Need more convincing — or ideas for how to convince your friends and family to vote?
 Read on.

-• Dozens of inspiring young people in Philadelphia and Pennsylvania are doing everything they can to get their peers to vote, from Lorene Cary’s VoteThatJawn to Tom Quinn’s PA Youth Vote, to SEAMAAC’s incredible outreach work.
+• Think kids don’t care about elections?
+Think again: Dozens of inspiring young people in Philadelphia have been doing everything they can to get out the vote, from Lorene Cary’s VoteThatJawn to PA Youth Vote, to SEAMAAC’s incredible outreach work.
 Let’s set a good example.

 THIS IS AMERICA, DAMNIT.

-MORE FROM THE CITIZEN ON THE 2022 MIDTERM ELECTIONS
+MORE FROM THE CITIZEN ON THE 2024 ELECTION

 Header photo by Phillip Goldsberry on Unsplash